Archive: Sycophant Hex: Ashwinder (Alternate Universe)

 Hermione bent her head and sifted her right hand through her curls, her fingers stopping to investigate a small bump at the hairline.
 As her fingers explored the lump, she felt it pulsate and grow warm.

-Professor Snape placed a hand under chin.
+Professor Snape placed a hand under her chin.
 He brought her head up to face him.
 Hermione looked into his eyes and saw a look of pure adoration.
 Delicately, he traced the outline of her lower lip with his thumb.
 He could hear her voice as if she were speaking to him.
-He felt a small hope flutter.
+He felt a flutter of hope in his heart.
 There was a remote chance he could find happiness.

 ‘I, too, have fantasized, but I never dared to dream you might reciprocate my feelings.
 I would neither reject nor ridicule you, little one.
 I care for you deeply, and I was a stupid git for blurting out that insensitive remark.
 It was unthinking of me.
 Dear Merlin, what have I done to deserve you?
 How have I evoked such emotion in you?’